kryptx/nexus-cg/GDD.md

 *   **Layout Elements:**
     *   **Card Title:** "Reactor".
     *   **Node Type:** Special/Unique.
-    *   **Connection Slots:** All 8 potential slots are **'open'** according to the convention in 4.3.
+    *   **Connection Ports:** All 8 potential ports are **present** according to the convention in 4.3.
 Allows adjacent placement without requiring link formation.
     *   **Art:** Unique art representing the player's core base.
     *   **No Build Cost.**
     *   **No Action/Convergence Effect:** Serves only as the destination for activation path traces and contributes 1 base Energy during the Energy Gain Phase (See 4.4).